-This unit must be assessed in line with Skills for Health assessment principles.
+This unit must be assessed in line with Skills for Health Assessment Principles.

-SFHHT2
+• SFHHT2

-DHCS 14 Study skills for senior healthcare support workers (H/651/0783)
+DHCS 14 Study skills for senior healthcare support workers (A/650/5191)

-Unit summary This unit intend s to provide the learner w vith the skills and kno wledge required to p produce an extended piece of work using investigatory techniques.
+Unit summary This unit intends to provide the learner with the skills and knowledge required to produce an extended piece of work using investigatory techniques.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 3 6 credits 20 GLH
+Mandatory Mandatory Achieved/not yet achieved Level 3 6 credits 20 GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner will: The learner can: 1.
-Understand what is meant by study skills within the context of the 1.1 Give examples of types of study skills that may be utilised when undertaking an extended piece of work role of senior healthcare support worker 1.2 Explain the benefits of applying study skills within context of own role 2.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand what is meant by study skills 1.1 Give examples of types of study skills that may be utilised when undertaking an extended piece of work within the context of the role of senior healthcare support worker 1.2 Explain the benefits of applying study skills within context of own role 2.
 Understand the qualities 2.1 Discuss the qualities required of an independent learner and abilities required of 2.2 Explain approaches for problem solving an independent learner 2.3 Explain the importance of critical reflection to support personal development 2.4 Explain the need and requirements for continuing professional development (CPD) 3.
 Understand how to use 3.1 Explain the difference between: investigatory techniques primary research secondary research 3.2 Explain the use of the following within the health sector: primary research secondary research 3.3 Explain the impact of different factors on research 3.4 Describe the strategies for gathering information critically and effectively to inform research 4.
-Understand the role of evidence-based practice 4.1 Explain the principles of evidence-based practice 4.2 Describe the role of research evidence in improving practice 5.
-Understand plagiarism and the consequences 5.1 Explain the term 'plagiarism' and the different forms plagiarism can take of plagiarism 5.2 Explain the consequences of plagiarism in the context of academic work, work-based assessment and Good Scientific Practice 5.3 Discuss the use and abuse of plagiarism software 6.
-Understand how to reference information sources 6.1 Explain the different methods for referencing information sources 7.
-Be able to plan and carry out an extended 7.1 Create a plan that will inform the extended piece of work piece of work 7.2 Carry out primary and/or secondary research to inform the extended piece of work 7.3 Monitor own progress against the plan
+Understand plagiarism and the consequences of 4.1 Explain the term 'plagiarism' and the different forms plagiarism can take plagiarism 4.2 Explain the consequences of plagiarism in the context of academic work, work-based assessment and Good Scientific Practice 4.3 Discuss the use and abuse of plagiarism software 5.
+Understand how to reference information sources 5.1 Explain the different methods for referencing information sources 6.
+Be able to plan and carry 6.1 Create a plan that will inform the extended piece of work out an extended piece of work 6.2 Carry out primary and/or secondary research to inform the extended piece of work 6.3 Monitor own progress against the plan